 Columns 6 and 7 replicated the results by including the fixed effects of the date and state of data collection, and without or with demographic control variables.
 Column 7 shows that a-insensitivity is only marginally correlated to income and education.
 The significant levels of the coefficients do not change when we exclude the physician dummy (Column 8), suggesting that the difference between physicians and non-physicians regarding their a-insensitivity is unlikely to be driven by the difference in socioeconomic backgrounds of the two groups.

-Discussion
+Discussion and Conclusion

 Are physicians rational under ambiguity?
 It is a critical question as the insights gained from this inquiry have significant implications for assessing the reliability of health-related decisions made in uncertain contexts and determining the necessity of providing additional decision-support tools to assist physicians.
 This, in turn, can contribute to enhancing patient care and health outcomes.
 Our study illuminates this matter by examining the ambiguity attitudes of both physicians and non-physicians in the face of ongoing natural events.
 Using an incentive-compatible experiment to collect data, we have calculated the two indexes representing ambiguity aversion and likelihood insensitivity.